Craniosynostosis: Turricephaly

 Turricephaly, also known as oxycephaly, acrocephaly, and high-head syndrome, is a type of cephalic disorder.
 This is a term sometimes used to describe the premature closure of the coronal suture plus any other suture, like the lambdoid suture.

 Pansynostosis

 The word pansynostosis is also Greek-derived and can be translated as "all one bone", indicating that all of the sutures are closed.
 In general practice, the term is used to describe the children with three or more cranial sutures closed.

 Pansynostosis can present in several ways.
 The appearance can be the same as that seen with primary microcephaly: a markedly small head, but with normal proportions.
-However, pansynostosis can also appear as kleeblattschädel (cloverleaf skull), which presents with bulging of the different bones of the cranial vault.
+The most severe form of pansynostosis is kleeblattschädel (cloverleaf skull), which presents with bulging of the different bones of the cranial vault.

-The condition is associated with syndromes caused by mutations in fibroblast growth factor receptor genes (FGFR), including thanatophoric dwarfism type 2 (FGFR3) and Pfeiffer syndrome type 2 (FGFR2).
+Kleeblattschädel is a feature of several conditions and can also be seen in nonsyndromic manifestations.
+True pansynostosis can also be nonsyndromic but is also seen in two conditions: ERF-related craniosynostosis and Robinow-Sorauf syndrome (now considered a form of Saethre-Chotzen syndrome).